Tijmenvdl/BEPAdv_attack/README.md

 ## References
 <a id="1">[1]</a>
-Mark M. Bailey, PhD.
+Mark M. Bailey, PhD, NRCLex, GitHub repository, 2019.
-NRCLex.
-GitHub repository.
-2019.
 <a id="2">[2]</a>
 J. Pennington, R. Socher and C.D.
 Manning.
 Glove: Global vectors for word representation.
 In <em>Empirical Methods in Natural Language Processing (EMNLP), pages 1532-1543, 2014